IntersectMBO/plutus/plutus-metatheory/src/RawU.lagda.md

 {-# COMPILE GHC Untyped = data UTerm (UVar | ULambda  | UApp | UCon | UError | UBuiltin | UDelay | UForce) #-}
 ```

+##  Agda-Style universes

+In the rest of the formalisation we use the following representation of type tags.

 ```
 data TyTag : Set where
   integer    : TyTag